 The implementation of the model described here used the Ricker function because it presented an ideal compromise of simplicity and fit for the populations we wished to model.
 However, the method presented here could easily be adapted to population processes better described by other model structures or with the incorporation of covariates (for example, if a population had a known response to temperature or another environmental variable).
 Similarly, this approach is not necessarily limited to population processes: a regime shift detector script could be developed to identify changes in any ecological dynamic with a well-defined internal rule governing its fluctuations.
 The sensitivity and precision of the approach could also be adjusted in future implementations by modifying the decision rules regarding selecting models of equivalent and best fit.

 AICc was the information criterion used to rank break-point combination models, with all models ranked within two units of the lowest AICc considered to have equivalent performance.
-However, just a single ‘best’ model from the set of equivalent models was used for comparison in the simulations.
-The decision to only include one ‘best’ fit represented a compromise between accuracy, simplicity of script outputs, and computational intensity when running many simulation iterations.
-Overall model performance would likely be higher if the set of all equivalently fitting models, instead of just the top-ranked, had been considered when comparing the performance of the model.
-In response to this observation, we developed a ‘model specification’ function (Appendix S1) so that a user may manually produce regression statistics associated with similarly ranked fits and interpret those values in the context of the known biology of the species under evaluation.

-With regards to selection of information criteria, AICc was used for decision-making in the regime shift detector script rather than AIC.
-AICc was used because it allowed for a more conservative selection of break-point combinations while minimizing overfitting in higher sampling error scenarios- essentially by down weighting the selection criterion for models with many break points.
+AICc was used because it allowed for a more conservative selection of break-point combinations while minimizing overfitting in higher sampling error scenarios: essentially by down weighting the selection criterion for models with many break points.
 However, this more conservative approach negatively affected the model’s ability to detect shifts in dynamic in low sampling error scenarios, particularly for one and two break input scenarios, because the penalty term for increasing the complexity of the model dramatically increases with AICc.
-Thus, if it is reasonable to assume that the population data being subjected to the regime shift detector has a low associated sampling error, a user may wish to use less conservative information criteria (i.e. AIC) to rank break point combination models.
+The ambiguity and differences in system complexity we observed from our case studies allows us to illustrate the important impact of model selection criterion choice on the ultimate output of the Regime Shift Detector model, and how criteria optimize models for different outcomes (Burnham and Anderson 2002).
+AICc-based ranking of models produced sets of equivalently performing break point combinations in both of our case studies, presenting a practical problem.
+Thus, we used other information criteria, specifically AIC, to aide in the interpretation of the results set.
+We suggest that, if it is reasonable to assume that the population data being subjected to the regime shift detector has a low associated sampling error, a user may wish to use less conservative information criteria (i.e. AIC) to rank break point combination models or resolve ambiguities in ranking within sets of very different break point combinations.

-Because the model uses a single datum to represent the population in a given year, the model must be constrained to avoid over-fitting to short time series.
+Because the model uses a single datum to represent the population in a given year, the regime shift detector model must be constrained to avoid over-fitting to short time series.
 Unfortunately, this limitation means that shifts in dynamic regime occurring less than four time steps apart cannot not be detected with this modelling approach.
 In populations undergoing rapid change in their environments or internal dynamics, thus, the results of the script should be interpreted with caution, because a single-variable discrete time step model like the Ricker may not fully leverage available information.
 In these cases, using a model that allows, for example, within season dynamics to be measured may be more useful.